 - A FedEx Ground package was accepted after a location’s regular scheduled pickup time (adding an extra transit day to the scheduled delivery date).

-- A FedEx Appointment Home Delivery shipment didn’t include a valid telephone number for the recipient in the proper field.
+- A FedEx Home Delivery shipment didn’t include a valid telephone number for the recipient in the proper field.

 - The shipment contains dangerous goods or dry ice.

 - The shipment was delivered at specified times close to Thanksgiving or Christmas.